Modes of Communication

 • Sign Language Bible Translation and Language Development list (SLBTLD).
 Request membership in google groups at: https://groups.google.com/a/groups.sil.org/g/signlanguagelist.
 Google group formed to facilitate communication between people working on or interested in SL work (including both Bible translation and related language development work, including survey, scripture use and distribution, linguistic studies, etc.)

-These are some key books on using different modes of communication in translation:
+These are some key books and written resources on using different modes of communication in translation:

 • Sogaard, V (Ed).
 2003.
 Communicating the Scriptures: The Bible in Audio and Video Format, United Bible Societies.